davecolon/website/README.md

   4. `sudo pm2 save`
   5. `sudo reboot`

+## Killing Apache:
-In case of seeing the apache template when navigating to the url, you will have to kill apache and then follow the deployment steps again.
+In case of seeing the apache template when navigating to the url, you will have to kill apache and then follow the deployment steps again, starting from step 2.
-Killing Apache: `sudo update-rc.d -f  apache2 remove`
++ `sudo update-rc.d -f  apache2 remove`
++ `sudo reboot`

 More info [Setting up express on google compute](https://codepen.io/positlabs/post/setting-up-express-on-google-compute)